rockpyer/bullet_coffee_roasting/README.md

 # bullet-roasting
-Notebook for ingesting, expanding, displaying, and soon analyzing [Allio Bullet coffee roasting data](https://aillio.com/?page_id=23112).
+Notebook for ingesting, expanding, displaying, and analyzing [Allio Bullet coffee roasting data](https://aillio.com/?page_id=23112).

 current state targeted for personal use, interested in expanding functionality with others.
 Please contact to collaborate